brainrepo/brainrepo-2023/src/content/blog/calvino-refactoring.md

 I spent the day refactoring the code.
 Refactoring is not a simple task - there are many things to keep in mind and many things to discover along the way.

-Now is the time to relax and reread a beautiful book I read many years ago.
+Now is the time to relax and reread a beautiful book I read it many years ago.
 "Invisible Cities" by Italo Calvino.

 > The city of Leonia refashions itself every day: